FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Why Is it Important To Have Driving Limits?

 Driving can become mundane after a few hours.
-Truckers have more experience behind the wheel than your average driver, but even with their experience, the hours that truck drivers spend on the road can still affect truck drivers.
+Truckers have more experience behind the wheel than your average driver, but even with their experience, the hours that truck drivers spend on the road can still affect them.

 Long hours and sleepless nights can drastically impact drivers’ energy levels and lower their reflexive abilities.
 Whether you drive for a living or not, everyone needs to sleep and take driving breaks to remain alert on the road.